This is an edited repost of an idea I shared earlier.

 “Simplicity does not often come about spontaneously.
 Rather it evolves over a period of time and through a process that involves a lot of complicated thinking.” –Steve de Shazer

-I suggest that instead of looking for the problems’ resistance you simply start looking for the exceptions’ cooperation.
+Instead of looking for the problems’ resistance, I suggest you start looking for the exceptions’ cooperation.

 “I have come to realize the practical clinical importance of the folkloric idea that all ‘rules include exceptions’.
 We have come to define exceptions as ‘whatever is happening when the complaint is not’.” (de Shazer 1985)

-There is a time, no matter how small, when the complaint does not happen.
+No matter how small, there is a time when the complaint does not happen.

 You need to find and examine that time and patterns, language, behavior, actions, environment, conversations, etc.